Washington State Driving Knowledge Test

 6. Understand the Importance of Defensive Driving

 The Washington State driving knowledge test emphasizes defensive driving techniques.
-This means being aware of your surroundings, anticipating potential hazards, and reacting appropriately to prevent accidents.
+Which means this means being aware of your surroundings, anticipating potential hazards, and reacting appropriately to prevent accidents.
 Focus on learning strategies for safe driving and avoiding risky situations.

 In-Depth Explanation of Key Topics